webhintio/hint/packages/rule-x-content-type-options/README.md

-Note: [Modern browsers only respect the header for scripts and stylesheets][fetch spec blocking], and sending the header for other resources such as images may [create problems in older browsers][fetch spec issue].
+Note: [Modern browsers only respect the header for scripts and stylesheets][fetch spec blocking], and sending the header for other resources (such as images) when they are served with the wrong media type may [create problems in older browsers][fetch spec issue].

 ## How to use this rule?